Manoj Sahi Kumar

 An early stage non-contact human sensing system for detecting presence and identity of a human indoors and outdoors irrespective of light conditions with the aim to incorporate it in intelligent ambiance and robotic platforms.

-A collection of robotic mechanisms that utilizes wearable sensors along with mechanical parts based on soft polymers to create, move, and transform the garments from one shape into another.
+Collection of smart wearables that utilize wearable sensors along with mechanical parts based on soft polymers to create, move, and transform the garments from one shape into another.

-A light-weight dexterous robot that is easy to program.
-Based on the principle of Service Oriented Architecture and modular intelligent components, it offers higher flexibility in smart manufacturing.
+A light-weight, dexterous and easy to program robot based on the principle of Service Oriented Architecture and modular intelligent components, it offers higher flexibility in smart manufacturing.

-A prototype consumer photobioreactor that cultivates microbes using UV+CO2.
-It harvests high density synthesized protein as an alternative source of food nutrients and enables nutrient consumption at the point of production.
+A consumer photobioreactor that cultivates microbes using UV+CO2 and harvests high density synthesized protein as an alternative source of food nutrients while advocating for nutrient consumption at the point of production.

 Creating a Transgenic Bee

-A design-driven work on the potential of a transgenic bee having better olfaction capability to sense RDX contamination in soil, higher density of receptacle hairs to transfer pollen, and greater number of wax glands to repair micro structures.
+A design-driven work to create and investigate a transgenic bee having better olfaction capability to sense RDX contamination in soil, higher density of receptacle hairs to transfer pollen, and greater number of wax glands to repair micro structures.

 Elderly Mobility Robot

-A robot that addresses the diminishing walking abilities in elderlies by incorporating adaptive walking function to support natural walk and using ML to analyze the walking data, and providing active feedback.
+A robot that addresses the diminishing walking abilities in elderlies by incorporating adaptive walking function to support natural walk and using AI/ML to analyze the walking data, and providing active feedback.